knative/docs/docs/eventing/features/delivery-retryafter.md

 the subsequent retry attempt.
 Specifying a "zero" value of `PT0S` effectively disables **Retry-After** support.

-Prior to this experimental feature, Knative Eventing implementations have not supported **Retry-After** headers, and this is an attempt to provide a path for standardizing that support.
+Prior to this feature, Knative Eventing implementations have not supported **Retry-After** headers, and this is an attempt to provide a path for standardizing that support.
 To begin, the feature is **opt-in**, but the final state will be **opt-out** as follows: